akhoury6/rbcli/README.md

 	post_hook do |opts|                                                    # (Optional) Allows providing a block of code that runs after any command puts 'This is a post-command hook.
-It executes after the command.' end end
+It executes after the command.' end

+	first_run halt_after_running: true do                                  # (Optional) Allows providing a block of code that executes the first time that the application is run on a given system.
+If `halt_after_running` is set to `true` then parsing will not continue after this code is executed.
+All subsequent runs will not execute this code. puts "This is the first time the mytool command is run!
+Don't forget to generate a config file with the `-g` option before continuing." end end
 ```